NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 7. We aren't using the interrupt features, so you can leave `INT_M`, `INT2_A/G`, `INT1_A/G`, and `DRDY_M` disconnected.
 8. `DEN_A/G` should be connected to `2V5`.

-Most of the information you will need is Section 5 of the datasheet.
+Most of the information you will need is in Section 5 of the datasheet.

 A thing to know about datasheets: They almost always (although, frustratingly, not always) tell you everything you need to know.
 They don't, however, make it easy.
 You need to read carefully and thoroughly.
 You can't skim the datasheet and expect to know the details of how to connect each of the pins to configure the IMU properly.
 You actually need to read through the tables and the text, there are specific answers to most questions you might have in there.
 Most facts appear exactly once in the datasheet -- it will be written in text or a table, but not both.